willowec/lightwand/docs/notebook.md

 ## 2024/04/23

 Now that a working PCB is assembled, the executables requesting accelerometer data from the ADX343 have been updated to use the correct axis.

+## 2024/04/28

+Updated the alphabet generation code so that empty space behind the characters can be blank.
+The wand is now fully legible even in a lit room!